zoldello/fencing/README.rst

 ============
 Further Work
 ============
  - I am quite busy at work and I have commitments to a side project of a friend who is starting a startup, so I had to make some sacrifices.
 I had to sacrifice unit test.
 Despite that, I truly believe in their value.
+If I had the time, I would of  had used the unittest modulue (rather than the pytest in setup.py)

  - I did not do much work to make the code compatible with python 3.
 This is something I would deem essential normally.